 Why do so many natural patterns reflect the Fibonacci sequence?
 Scientists have pondered the question for centuries.
 In some cases, the correlation may just be coincidence.
 In other situations, the ratio exists because that particular growth pattern evolved as the most effective.
 In plants, this may mean maximum exposure for light-hungry leaves or maximum seed arrangement.

-To learn more about the golden ratio, Fibonacci's rabbits and other thought experiments, explore the links on the next page.
+To learn more about the golden ratio, Fibonacci's rabbits and other thought experiments, explore the links below.

 - Anderson, Matt, et al. "The Fibonacci Series."
 1999.
 (June 14, 2008)http://library.thinkquest.org/27890/mainIndex.html

 - "Fibonacci numbers."
 Britannica Online Encyclopedia.
 2008.
 (June 14, 2008)http://www.britannica.com/eb/article-9034168/Fibonacci-numbers